danrot/master-thesis/02_current-situation.md

 For instance versioning is currently only implemented in the Jackrabbit storage layer, because versioning is already managed by Jackrabbit.
 The focus of this thesis is to add versioning support to the Doctrine DBAL storage layer.

+The implementation of versioning in the Doctrine DBAL layer would result in some advantages for Sulu.
+Since Sulu is an open source project, it should run on as many server configuration as possible.
+If we rely on Jackrabbit, which runs on Java, we would exclude many potential users using e.g. managed servers.
+And also for users administrating their servers by themselves it would generate benefits, since it results in an easier and less resouce consuming setup.
+Sulu requires a RDBMS for its structured data anyway, so it can be run with a single database, instead of a combination of Jackrabbit and a RDBMS.
+And due to the database abstraction it should not be too hard to change to jackrabbit later, if needed.

 ## Symfony CMF